opreaadrian/opreaadrian.github.io/_posts/2015-11-04-there-s-garbage-in-our-code.md

 collection algorithms and my Chinese Crested friend, Sniffles.

-The slides are available on [SlideShare](http://www.slideshare.net/AdrianOprea3/theres-garbage-in-our-code).
+The slides are available on <a href="http://www.slideshare.net/AdrianOprea3/theres-garbage-in-our-code" target="_blank" title="There's garbage in our code - SlideShare presentation">SlideShare</a>.
 Enjoy!

 <figure>